choderalab/yank/docs/yamlpages/molecules.rst

        antechamber:
          charge_method: bcc

-Pass the molecule through AmberTools ANTECHAMBER to assign changes and parameters.
-Fine grain control is handled through the ``charge_method`` argument which accepts either a known ANTECHAMBER method or ``null`` for none.
+Pass the molecule through AmberTools ANTECHAMBER to assign missing parameters such as torsions and angle terms.

-Primarially used to assign charges to small molecules

-**MANDATORY** but exclusive with :ref:`openeye <yaml_molecules_openeye>` but...
+``charge_method`` is a required sub-directive which allows assigning missing charges to the molecule.
+It is either given a known charge method to ANTECHAMBER method or ``null`` to skip assigning charges.
+The later is helpful when you already have the charges, but are missing other parameters.

+**OPTIONAL**

+**PARTIALLY EXCLUSIVE** If you have acess to the OpenEye toolkits and want to use them to **assign partial charges** to the atoms through the :ref:`openeye <yaml_molecules_openeye>` command, then you should set ``charge_method`` to ``null``.
+ANTECHAMBER can still get the other missing parameters such as torsions and angles.

-**OPTIONALLY SUPERSEDED** by :ref:`leap <yaml_molecules_leap>` if pre-processed partial charge data is avilalble for small molecules OR if the partial charge data is included as part of the protein force feild used to buld the :ref:`leap argument in systems <yaml_systems_leap>`.
+**OPTIONALLY SUPERSEDED** by :ref:`leap <yaml_molecules_leap>` or the :ref:`leap argument in systems <yaml_systems_leap>`.
+If the parameter files you feed into either ``leap`` argument have the charges and molecular parameters already included (such as standard protein residues in many force fields), then there is no need to invoke this command.
+If the force fields you give to the ``leap`` commands are missing parameters though, you should call this.

 .. _yaml_molecules_openeye: